scala/docs.scala-lang/_overviews/toolkit/upickle-what-else.md

 ## Defining custom JSON serialization

-You can customize your `ReadWriter`s by accessing the `ujson.Value`, like this:
+You can customize the `ReadWriter` of your data type by mapping the `ujson.Value`, like this:

 {% tabs custom-serializer class=tabs-scala-version %}
 {% tab 'Scala 2' %}